Dewey Tomko

-Duane "Dewey" Tomko (born December 31, 1946, in Glassport, Pennsylvania) is an American former kindergarten teacher turned professional poker player, based in Winter Haven, Florida.
+Duane "Dewey" Tomko (born December 31, 1946) is an American former kindergarten teacher turned professional poker player, based in Winter Haven, Florida.

 Tomko was the runner-up in the World Series of Poker (WSOP) $10,000 no limit Texas hold'em Main Event in 1982 (to Jack Straus) and 2001 (to Carlos Mortensen).
 Besides his success in the Main Event, Tomko has won three WSOP bracelets, all in different variations of poker, in addition to various other tournament wins throughout his career.

 Early life

 Tomko was born and raised in Glassport, Pennsylvania, a suburb of Pittsburgh.
 He began playing poker profitably as a 16-year-old in Pittsburgh pool halls, which allowed him to finance his education.

 Tomko worked as a kindergarten teacher for several years, and often played poker through the night.
 After Tomko realised that playing poker was more profitable than his job, he left his full-time job, played poker full-time and invested a sum of his winnings into businesses.